Best Payment Gateway

-PayPal and Stripe are some of the best payment gateways in the UK.
+PayPal and Stripe are the best payment gateways in the UK.

-No. There aren’t any companies that will process credit card payments and provide you with a merchant account for free.
+No. There aren’t any companies that will process credit card payments for free.
 If you already have a merchant account and a processor, you can get a payment gateway with a minuscule transaction fee from PayPal, Braintree, or Authorize.net.

 Your email address will not be published.